bizzaccelerator/Footballers-transfers-Insights/README.md

 An interactive version of the dashboard can be foun [here](https://lookerstudio.google.com/reporting/3f8579ac-ce26-41f7-a0a1-0bbad627f03f)

+### Recommendations

+It seems to exist an apparent relationship between the weather in a specific day and the number of player transferences performed in that specific day.
+However, it is recommended that further investigations need to be done.

 ## Further Improvements

 There is scope for improvement in several areas of this project, such as: